MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-known-issues.md

 ## High impact issues

-These issues are ...... , identified by CSS.
+These issues are high impact, identified by CSS.
 Check this article often as the Microsoft Edge team provides workarounds and fixes.

-The following tables list the issues that the Microsoft Edge team is tracking closely or have resolved..
+The following tables list the issues that the Microsoft Edge team is tracking closely or have resolved.

 ##### [Latest versions](#tab/latest)